Affordable Veneers Chicago – Porcelain Smile Makeover

 |Resistance to Stains||Greater resistance||Less resistant|

 |Thinness (impact on tooth surface during preparation||Thicker than resin composite, greater tooth surface impacted during preparation||Thinner than porcelain, also known as “minimal prep” veneers|

 |Natural look compared to other teeth||Better light reflection than resin, more natural looking||Matches natural tooth color, but does not reflect light as well as porcelain|

 |Cost||Somewhat more than resin composite||Somewhat less than porcelain|

 Some patients experience some sensitivity to heat or cold shortly after the veneers are placed.
 Your dentist will let you know what you can expect, and will check in with you at your one-week follow up visit.
 If you do experience sensitivity, be sure to let your dentist know.

 Veneers should be treated like regular teeth – including practicing a great at-home oral hygiene routine and maintaining regular checkup and cleaning visits.
 If you have a habit of clenching or grinding your teeth, your dentist may recommend a night guard to help protect your teeth and veneers.

-All 1st Family Dental locations offer dental veneers as a part of our full-service general and specialty treatment options.
+All 1st Family Dental locations, including our 6 Chicago offices, offer veneers as a part of our full-service general and specialty treatment options.